avaragado/riw/README.md

 The word "riw" seems to be Welsh for slope or hill, and rhymes with the English word "drew".

+There's an example repository, [`riw-example`](https://github.com/avaragado/riw-example), showing (in its commit history) how to migrate a simple React app with hard-coded strings to `react-intl`, and then how to use riw with it.

 ## Which problems doesn't riw solve?